Frequently Asked Questions About Christianity, Answered Honestly!

 Malachi 3:6

-Shall the petitions of unrighteous man change the mind of a righteous God who judges perfectly?
+Take this example of God making this Covenant of salvation.
+Can He change His mind because the sons of Jacob subsequently commit sin?
+Or, did God already know ahead of time that man would sin, and thus made provision for it before He ever made the Covenant?
+The later is the only view that is a rational view of an omniscient God.
+Likewise, shall the petitions of unrighteous man change the mind of a perfect God who always judges righteously?
 No, that cannot be.
-And yet from the scriptures, it is also clear that God says He does answers prayer.
-So does God answer prayer and does prayer change things?
+Yet from the scriptures, it is also clear that God says He does answer prayer.
+So the question remains, does God answer prayer and does prayer change things?
 Or more to the point, does God change His mind because of those prayers, or were the prayers that are answered always the will of God to begin with?
-We can only come to one Biblical conclusion if we deem God an all-knowing being.
+We can come to only one Biblical conclusion if we deem God an all-knowing being.
 For you can't change your mind if you already know the final outcome.
-Obviously God uses prayer for the benefit of His people, as a help for them that they may be strengthened and grow in grace.
+Unless you are not really omniscience, or your knowledge is flawed.
+Obviously God uses prayer for the benefit of His people, as a help for them, that they may be strengthened thereby to grow in grace.
 It is truly a privilege for Christians to be able to approach God on a personal basis in supplication and prayer.
-It is this prayerful communion with God that I believe brings us closer to Him.
+It is this prayerful communion with God that brings man closer to Him.
 God graciously uses believers as vessels participating in carrying out His will.
-And that means building us up that we may gain spiritual strength and fortitude through prayer.
-We are as clay in His hands used in the service of what He has preordained unto honor.
-We are not vessels that guide His hand, direct His steps, or that change His mind.
+That includes building us up that we may gain spiritual strength and fortitude through our prayers to Him.
+We are as clay in His hands, used in the service of what He has preordained unto His glory and honor.
+We are not vessels that can guide His hand, direct His steps, or that can change His mind.
 We don't really move God by prayer, but by prayer God moves us.
 When we pray, it is God attending to us, through the communion of the Spirit of Christ.
+Our prayers to God are important and a joy to Him?

 Psalms 141:2

 Prayers can only come up before God as the sweet smell of burning incense, if they are brought before Him in Christ Jesus.
-For it is Christ, the burnt offering, that makes our prayers as a sweet incense.
+The prayers of the wicked God says He will not hear (Proverbs 15:8; 28:9).
+For it is Christ, the true sacrifice and burnt offering, that makes our prayers as a sweet incense.
 It would be truly vain and egotistical for us to think that sinful man's selfish petitions would change the mind of God.
 The carnal imperfect will of man in prayer is obviously vastly inferior to the perfect plan of God for him.
-These two wills must be brought into harmony for any prayer to be answered.
+In Christ these two wills are brought into harmony, else our prayers will not be answered as we want.

 As a practical example, consider the Old Testament story of Hannah.
-She was a Godly woman who desired a son, and so prayed earnestly until ultimately God answered her prayers and gave her the son she desired.
-But we have to know that God's mind wasn't changed by Hannah's prayers.
-God (being omniscient) had always intended to raise up Samuel through Hannah, but it would be in His own good time, not Hannah's.
-And yet He gloriously allowed her the privilege to petition Him in this regard, that she (and we who come after) might grow in grace and in the trust of the Lord for all our needs.
-Those who claim that the Lord's mind was changed by her petitions are effectively declaring that they don't think that God was really sure of His will in this, or questioning His Omniscience.
-Because that implies that God really didn't have foreknowledge to know the end from the beginning.
-We must understand that the perfection of God's judgments, and man counsel changing God's judgments, are ideas that are antithetical to each other.
-And in this instance, let's not forget that it was the Lord who shut up Hannah's womb to begin with. and that no doubt so that she could participate in this communion with God, grow in patience, grace, resignation, and also to be set forth an example.
-For God is not our bondservant to do our will, but we His.
+She was a Godly woman who desired a son, and so she earnestly prayed until ultimately God answered her prayers and gave her the son she desired.
+Was God's mind actually changed by Hannah's prayers?
+No, not at all.
+God (being omniscient) had always intended to raise up the prophet Samuel through this woman Hannah, but it would be in His own good time, not Her time.
+He gloriously allowed her the privilege to petition Him in this regard as a testimony, that she (and we who come after) might grow in grace in the trust of the Lord for all our needs.
+Those people who claim that the Lord's mind was changed by her petitions are effectively declaring that they don't really think that God was "really sure" of His perfect will in this.
+In effect, they are questioning His Omniscience.
+Because such ideas imply that God really didn't have foreknowledge to know the end from the beginning.
+In other words, His mindset was different in the beginning, but listening to Hannah's words He changed it in the end.
+This "as if" He didn't know her words or their effect in the beginning.
+We must be careful to understand that the perfection of God's judgments, and man's imperfect counsel changing those judgments, are ideas that are antithetical to each other.
+In this instance, let's not forget that it was the Lord who shut up Hannah's womb to begin with.
+No doubt so that she could participate in this spiritual communion with Him, grow in grace, patience, resignation, and be set forth as an example in scripture.
+For God is not our bondservant or a slave to our will, but we to His.

 1st Samuel 1:5-6